Fairness

 Software engineers and data scientists may not always be aware of legal requirements and societal discourse around fairness and discrimination.
 As usual in requirements engineering, it is generally worthwhile to talk to a broad range of stakeholders, consult with lawyers, read relevant research, and involve experts to determine which protected attributes to consider for fairness concerns.

 Navigating conflicting fairness criteria.
-Different fairness criteria discussed above are mutually exclusive in most settings – for example, a mortgage model that is fair according to equalized odds will not satisfy group fairness if disparities exist between groups.
+The different fairness criteria discussed earlier are mutually exclusive in most settings—for example, a mortgage model that is fair according to equalized odds will not satisfy group fairness if disparities exist between groups.
 The conflict should not be surprising though, given how these measures correspond to very different notions of what is considered fair if groups start from different positions, whether inert or from past discrimination.
-Each notion of fairness can be considered unfair when seen from other’s fairness lens: Treating everybody equally in a meritocracy will only reinforce existing inequalities whereas uplifting disadvantaged communities can be seen as giving unfair advantages to people who contributed less, making it harder to succeed being from the advantaged group merely due to group status.
+Each notion of fairness can be considered unfair when seen from another’s fairness lens: treating everybody equally in a meritocracy will only reinforce existing inequalities, whereas uplifting disadvantaged communities can be seen as giving unfair advantages to people who contributed less, making it harder to succeed being from the advantaged group merely due to group status.

 Conflicts between different fairness criteria are difficult to navigate.
 Deciding on a fairness criteria is inherently political, weighing the preferences of different stakeholders.
 Equity-based fairness measures are often proposed by activists who want to change the status quo with technical means.
 Fairness goals may balance between multiple criteria and may explicitly tolerate some degree of unfairness.